port-labs/terraform-provider-port-labs/docs/resources/port_page.md

 description: |-
   Page resource
   Docs about the different page types can be found here https://docs.getport.io/customize-pages-dashboards-and-plugins/page/catalog-page.
+  ~> WARNING
-  ~> WARNINGThe page resource is currently in beta and is subject to change in future versions.Use it by setting the Environment Variable PORT_BETA_FEATURES_ENABLED=true.If this Environment Variable isn't specified, you won't be able to use the resource.
+  The page resource is currently in beta and is subject to change in future versions.
+  Use it by setting the Environment Variable PORT_BETA_FEATURES_ENABLED=true.
+  If this Environment Variable isn't specified, you won't be able to use the resource.
   Example Usage
   Blueprint Entities Page
   ```hcl